wahyuadt/extra182/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Or if you want a direct help from me, please feel free to contact me via e-mail of wahyuadt9@gmail.com